danwhitston/auction-api/README.md

 ## Development notes

+### Handling auction end times

+There are two requirements for correct handling of auction end times:

+1. Valid bids submitted before the end time are accepted, and those submitted after the end time are rejected.
+2. The auction data is updated after the auction end time, to show the auction winner and sale price, and to mark the auction as closed.

+The no-bids-after-end-time requirement is simple to manage.
+Any submitted bid should be compared to the auction end time.
+This ensures correctness for all bid requests, provided the processing time between submission and comparison is sufficiently brief and the OS-provided datetime is correct.

+Marking an auction closed and setting the winner and sale price can be handled in one of several ways:

+- Run a scheduled task that finds auctions past their end time and updates the relevant fields.
+- Intercept all requests that depend on auction status and ensure the statuses of the auctions being requested are correct, by updating the relevant fields if they're incorrect due to the auction end time being in the past.
+- Use 'virtual' fields to show auction status, winning bidder and win price.
+Don't store them directly in the database, and instead calculate the relevant information using the auction end time and saved bids for the auction.

+Scheduled tasks are the correct solution for large-scale systems.
+They are a form of maintenance task, and the auction end tasks should also be able to trigger time-based actions such as sending of an email to the auction winner and the item owner.

+Triggering auction update actions when auction items are accessed by users has the advantage that you don't need to manage scheduled tasks, and that you avoid errors in accessing auctions past their end time that haven't yet been updated by the scheduled task.
+But in general, tagging maintenance tasks onto user requests is poor practice.
+It could result in arbitrary delays to auctions getting marked as closed, and time-based tasks such as notifying owners, winners, losers of the result would not work correctly.

+Using virtual fields is unwise in a real world scenario.
+Frankly, any storage of contractual information with substantial consequences for users should be backed by trustworthy, queryable journaling of transactions.

+To support this, I've implemented a separate scheduled task to mark auctions as closed, which runs once a minute in a separate docker container using cron.
+Currently, winning bid and winning amount are still saved by the bid POST action each time a bid is submitted.
+This could run into issues with sufficient bid frequency and volume as there's potential for overlap between parallel processes resulting in an incorrect winning bid being saved over the top of the correct one.
+I haven't implemented a solution for this, but have discussed it in the notes for potential future development.

 ### General notes

 Because we're using MongoDB via docker-compose for local running, we don't need auth.
 This does not obviate the need for auth in cloud environments, but we can solve that later.
 I've also kept in the JWT secret token as a `.env` setting for now, but have excluded the `.env` file from the git repo.